Share

 Why it’s important: To ensure we run our business in the most efficient manner as this ratio is a key driver of profitability.
 Our medium-term target range is 49% to 51%.

-How we performed: The ratio increase was due wholly to reduced revenue in Poland.
-Excluding Poland, the ratio at 55.4% was in line with 2023 as we invested in growth and transformation capability.
+How we performed: The cost-income ratio remained broadly flat at 61.1%, reflecting lower revenue yield and the current lack of scale in Poland following regulatory change over the past three years.
+Excluding Poland, the Group’s cost-income ratio was 56.2%, compared with 55.7% in 2024.
 We are committed to our target as we deliver growth, build scale and execute our cost-efficiency programme.

 Why it’s important: RoRE and RoE are good measures of overall shareholder returns.
 We target 15% to 20%, as this is a return which we consider to be sustainable and balances the needs of all our stakeholders.

-How we performed: ROE is lower than RoRE due to the additional capital held above our target level of 40%.
-The pre-exceptional RoRE improved by 0.9ppts to 15.7% as a result of improved profitability and a reduced tax rate of 35%.
-We expect returns to moderate in 2025 due to strong receivables growth which results in extra IFRS 9 impairment charges up front and a modest increase in the tax rate.
-We expect returns to improve in 2026 before reaching target returns again in 2027.
+How we performed: RoE is lower than RoRE due to the additional capital held above our target level of 40%.
+Consistent with our guidance, pre-exceptional RoRE moderated to 14.9% reflecting the investment and acceleration in growth.
+The Group’s RoE, based on actual equity, reduced to 10.7%.
+We expect returns to moderate in 2026 as we invest to build scale before reaching target returns again in 2027.

 You may also be interested in